New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Results

 where $P_I$ and $P_Q$ are the true power spectra of $I$ and $Q$, and $\otimes$ denotes a convolution.
 The weighting factors $\mathcal{A}_\pm$ are the contributions in power from the summed and differenced primary beams, defined as

 A similar expression to Equation \ref{eq:VIsquared} can be written for $V_Q$, with an interchange of $I$ and $Q$.
 Then

 This ratio, when multiplied by the measured $P_Q$ can be used as a metric to characterize the level of polarization leakage present in a measurement of $P_I$.
 Table \ref{tab:obs_params} shows the value of this ratio for the PAPER beam \citep{Pober2012} for the two bands.
-The ratio can also be calculated from simulations, and on average agrees well the simpler estimate of Equation \ref{eq:def_beamleak}.
+The ratio can also be calculated from simulations, and on average agrees well with the simpler estimate of Equation \ref{eq:def_beamleak}.

-The level of leakage predicted by Equation \ref{eq:def_beamleak} shows that in the lowest $k_{\parallel}$ bins, the $I$ power spectrum of P14 and J14 cannot be dominated by $Q\to I$ leakage.
+The level of leakage predicted by Equation \ref{eq:def_beamleak} shows that in the lowest $k_{\parallel}$ bins, the $I$ power spectrum of P14 and J15 cannot be dominated by $Q\to I$ leakage.
 The levels of polarized leakage are, to order of magnitude, $10^3\ {\rm mK}^2$ in Band \RNum{1}, and $10^2\ {\rm mK}^2$ in Band \RNum{2}.
 The lack of a detection of polarized power (Stokes $Q$ and $U$) in Figure \ref{fig:pspec} is consistent with what is known about polarized emission, combined with the attenuation factor from the ionosphere in Section \ref{subsubsec:calculate_Ionosphere}.
-Because we are only considering $k_\parallel>0.15~h~\rm{Mpc}^{-1}$, we assume the contribution of low-RM diffuse emission is negligible.
-For point sources, a polarized fraction $p_{rm 150~MHz} = 0.006$ (lower than than assumed in M13) would be consistent with the single reported point source in B13 and an interpretation of the results of \citet{asad15}.
-When combined with the ionosphere attenuation, this would produce a power spectrum below our limits, and leakage well below the excess present in the lowest $k_{\parallel}$ bins of the $P_I$ power spectra in P14 and J14.
+Because we are considering only $k_\parallel>0.15~h~\rm{Mpc}^{-1}$, we assume the contribution of low-RM diffuse emission is negligible (a result corroborated by \citet{kohn16}, who probe a much greater range of $k$-values over a comparatively short integration with the PAPER polarized imaging array).
+For point sources, a polarized fraction $p_{rm 150~MHz} = 0.006$ (lower than that assumed in M13) would be consistent with the single reported point source in B13 and an interpretation of the results of \citet{asad15}.
+When combined with the ionospheric attenuation, this would produce a power spectrum below our limits, and leakage well below the excess present in the lowest $k_{\parallel}$ bins of the $P_I$ power spectra in P14 and J15.
 Indeed, if these levels are typical, leakage would be below the levels reported in the more recent PAPER-64 results of \citet{ali15}, albeit under different ionospheric conditions.